1 9 7 5 (USA)

 Blending drama, virtuoso acting, social commentary and soap opera, the British series Upstairs Downstairs drew crowds of viewers to the American PBS channel.
 This short-lived but lavish period drama series from CBS was ostensibly an adaptation of the superb UK series but placed in an American setting.

-Ben Lassiter (Stephen Elliott) was a powerful industrialist and political boss, who lived with his wife, children, and grandchildren.
+Ben Lassiter (Stephen Elliott) was a powerful industrialist and political boss who lived with his worry-prone wife, a suicidally depressed son, three daughters of widely differing personalities and various grandchildren.

-The cast was huge (and recruited mostly from the Broadway stage), the sets and production values the best, and a special two-hour advanced premiere on 2 August 1975 received top ratings.
+The cast was huge (and recruited mostly from the Broadway stage), the sets, costumes and production values were the best, and a special two-hour advanced premiere on 2 August 1975 received top ratings.

-But after that, the audience shrank steadily and the series (which aired on Tuesdays at 10:00pm) was largely unsuccessful.
+But despite being a show of the highest quality, the audience shrank steadily, and the series (which aired on Tuesdays at 10:00 pm) was largely unsuccessful.
 CBS cancelled the programme after only 13 episodes.